Triacontagonal proofs of the Bell-Kochen-Specker theorem: From the triacontagonal projection to the Kochen-Specker diagram and the basis table

-The resulting Kochen-Specker diagram differs in a number of ways from the triacontagonal projection: it has only half the number of points, a very different pattern of lines and a fifteen-fold symmetry about its center (instead of the thirty-fold symmetry of the original).
-However its visual appearance is confusing and not particularly helpful, so we will replace it by a table of numbers, the so called ``basis table'', that captures all the information in it.
-The basis table is just a list of all the bases formed by the rays of the polytope.
-Since all the polytopes we are considering are saturated (i.e., they have no orthogonalities between their rays other than those represented in their bases), the basis table captures all the orthogonalities in the Kochen-Specker diagram and serves as a convenient substitute for it.\\
+The Kochen-Specker diagram differs from its parent projection in having only half the number of points, a very different pattern of lines and a fifteen-fold symmetry about its center compared to the thirty-fold symmetry of the parent.
+However the visual appearance of the diagram is confusing and not particularly helpful, and we will make no direct use of it.
+Instead, we will replace it by a table of numbers, the so called \textbf{basis table}, that captures all the essential information in it.
+The basis table is simply a list of all the bases formed by the rays of the polytope.
+Since all the polytopes we are considering are saturated (i.e., have no orthogonalities between rays other than those contained in their bases), the basis table captures all the orthogonalities in the Kochen-Specker diagram and so serves as a complete substitute for it.
+However the basis table is more than just a convenient proxy for the Kochen-Specker diagram.
+As will become clear below, it facilitates the search for parity proofs, and also their viewing, in ways that the diagram simply cannot.\\

-The Kochen-Specker diagrams we will be dealing with, which are all derived from triacontagonal projections, have the special feature that both their rays \textit{and their bases} have a fifteen-fold symmetry about the center of the diagram.
-The symmetry of the rays is evident, but that of the bases less so.
-However it follows from the fact that fifteen-fold rotations about the center of the Kochen-Specker diagram that send it into itself correspond to four-dimensional rotations of the polytope that send it into itself\footnote{This is most easily seen from the triacontagonal coordinates of the polytopes.}.
-We will exploit this symmetry by introducing a numbering scheme for the rays that greatly simplifies the specification of the bases.
-This turns out to be crucial because the bases in two of the polytopes number in the hundreds or thousands and a direct specification of them would be impractical. \\